 To many, the biggest pro of an immediate annuity is its dependability.
 If you purchase a fixed immediate annuity, you will get a steady income that does not waver, regardless of how investment markets are performing.

 Immediate annuities also come with tax advantages.
 You only have to pay taxes on the part of the immediate annuity payments that are considered earnings.
 You do not owe taxes on the principal, because you already paid taxes on this money when you earned it.

-The downsides of immediate annuities are that in many cases, they are not indexed for inflation.
+The downside of immediate annuities is that, in many cases, they are not indexed for inflation.
 So, payments that seem large in the beginning may become worth less and less over time, particularly if inflation is stubbornly high.
 With some immediate annuities, you can purchase with inflation protection, but you usually will pay a cost for doing so.